maryjobs/celo-nft-monster-swallow-game-tutorial/README.md

   useContract(MyNFTAbi.abi, MyNFTContractAddress.MyNFT);
 ```

-The `useMinterContract` import the ABI and contract address from the JSON files that we generated when we run the deploy scripts which is then used to create and export an instance of their smart contracts.
+The `useMinterContract` import the ABI and contract address from the JSON files that we generated when we run the deploy scripts, which is then used to create and export an instance of their smart contracts.

-Inside the utils folder open the `minter.js` file, it should look like this.
+Inside the utils folder, open the `minter.js` file.
+It should look like this.

 ```javascript
 import { ethers } from "ethers";